-Variable cost and time means employing people for longer.
-Adding in more team members, leads to increase in cost to deliver the same business value.
-These should be avoided, which is why Agile follows the practise of fixed time, fixed cost and allowing for scope to be the variable component.
+Variable cost and time mean employing people for longer.
+Adding in more team members leads to an increase in the cost of delivering the same business value.
+These should be avoided, which is why Agile follows the practice of fixed time, fixed cost and allows for scope to be the variable component.

-- Fixed cost– The project is firstly broken down into miniature releases.
-Each of these is given a fixed cost to complete in. when a release gets completed, future releases are gives a cost estimate based on that and so on.
-This avoids any hassle, and customer can evaluate these release and change/add more features accordingly.
+The project is, firstly, broken down into miniature releases.
+Each of these is given a fixed cost to be completed in.
+When a release is completed, future releases are given a cost estimate based on that and so on.
+This avoids any hassle, and the customer can evaluate these releases and get features changed/added accordingly.

-- Early termination– A customer can to terminate the project, if the product has delivered ample ROI or cannot deliver any further.
+A customer can terminate the project if the product has delivered ample ROI or cannot deliver any further.
 This is allowed at any time, as long as the team and the customer have had a good relationship.
-Customer gets done with the project early this way, the team gets paid a decent percentage of the remaining contract and they don’t have to retain more team members for a longer time.
+The customer gets done with the project early this way, the team gets paid a decent percentage of the remaining contract and they don’t have to retain more team members for a longer time.

-- Flexible changes/features– Change can happen throughout the implementation of the Agile project.
+Change can happen throughout the implementation of the Agile project.
 Changes can be made based on relevant data and feedback, to ensure that the right product is delivered.
-At the end of an iterative cycle, new additions can be made or old ones can be taken out.
-As long as the value stays the same, cost does not increase.
+At the end of an iterative cycle, new additions can be made or old ones are taken out.
+As long as the value stays the same, the cost does not increase.
 New features also come and go.
 These features can be made part of the new release or revert to time and materials.

-- Ranged estimates– There are two ways to range estimates: based on range of duration or a range of features.
+There are two ways to range estimates, based on a range of duration or a range of features.
 A range of duration allows for an estimate to say that a release can take up to 8 to 12 weeks, provided the set of scope.
-Range of features is the other, preferred one.
-Scope is a variable here, but main focus is to deliver value within the allocated time frame.
+Range of features is the preferred one.
+The scope is a variable here, but the main focus is to deliver value within the allocated time frame.

-We work closely with our customers and engineers understand their views and experiment techniques, to gain confidence in project duration and costs.
-We work to gradually improve our planning process from the high level down to the grass root level, to avoid any big risks and wastage.
+We work closely with our customers and engineers to understand their views and experimentation techniques, and to gain confidence in project duration and costs.
+We work to gradually improve our planning process from the high level down to the grass-root level, trying to avoid any big risks and wastage.

 Start off the project by listing a set of high-level and essential features that guide the direction of the project, based on the objectives.

-Firstly, set your vision and objectives straight.
-Like what do we need to build?
+Firstly, set your vision and objectives straight, like what do we need to build?
 What business objectives are we trying to achieve?
-Etc. These shall help you set the initial scale of the project.
-Then go on to defining the high level features that will fulfil your customer’s main needs.
-This list is often referred to as “User Stories”.
+These shall help you set the initial scale of the project.
+Then we go on to defining the high-level features that will fulfill your customer’s main requirements.
+This list is often referred to as ‘User Stories’.

 Further, you can also make use of the MoSCoW analysis.
-M stand for Must, which are set of features that are must to make the product viable and can help engage users.
+M stands for ‘Must’, which is the set of features that are a must to make the product viable and can help engage users.
 S stands for ‘Should’, where the features are good enough for the product, but not a priority and can be done later.
-C stands for the list of ‘Could’ items, where the features have little or significance and might not get you any ROI.
-W are the Won’ts, which are totally out of scope for the release.
+C stands for the list of ‘Could’ items, where the features have little or no significance and might not get you any ROI.
+W is the Won’ts, which are totally out of scope for the release.

 Identifying the above can set the initial scale and size of the product for the future.

-To proceed with a project, it is necessary to have well informed data: cost and duration.
-These are the minimums you need to ask yourself: What will be the cost required to finish up?
+To proceed with a project, it is necessary to have sufficient data; cost and duration.
+This is the minimum you need to ask yourself: What will be the cost required to finish up?
 When can we launch our product?
-Etc.

-Set of scope and features is kept vague, because otherwise would mean a fixed scope.
+Set of scope and features is kept vague, otherwise, a fixed scope would be required.
 Defining a proposal is the first step in estimating the duration and cost of a project.

-First make a set of features or user stories that are required for the product.
+First, make a set of features or user stories that are required for the product.
 These are then broken down into meaningful items.
-Details are not considered at this stage, main acceptance criteria is the main focus.
+Details are not considered at this stage, the main acceptance criteria are the main focus.

 After the user stories are defined into meaningful items, estimates are made on these items.
 An agreed number is assigned to each item based on its size and complexity.
 ‘Planning poker’ and ‘ideal days’ techniques can be used to make estimates.

 The end of this process will determine the size of the project.
-The size is determined by adding up all the story points from the items. e.g. 100 story points means the size of the project is a 100 story points.
+The size is determined by adding up all the story points from the items, e.g. 100 story points mean the size of the project is a 100 story points.

 Prioritization is an important step in the planning process.
-After which, we know what is important to the customer and in which order to complete work and meet expectations.
+After this step, we know what is important to the customer and in which order to complete work and meet expectations.

 Next comes release planning.
-We determine the time estimate required to deliver the product.
-The customer and the team, work together to create a release plan.
-The plan gives an insight on how the project will align with the customer’s plans and needs.
+We determine the time required to deliver the product.
+The customer and the team work together to create a release plan.
+The plan gives an insight into how the project will align with the customer’s plans and needs.

 Before we start on this plan, we need to set the definition of “work done.”
 This shall be the criteria that the customer will accept as complete and releasable.

-E.g. we take our story points let’s say, 100.
-And with the team size and work speed we estimate that a total of 10 points can be done per release/iteration.
+For example, we take our story points, say, 100.
+With the team size and work speed, we estimate that a total of 10 points can be done per release/iteration.
 That would result in a total work of 10 weeks or 10 iterations.
 We add to that a sprint 0 of 2 weeks and a release preparation of another two weeks.
 In total, our project length is 14 weeks.

-Alternatively, we can work around like that if the project must be complete by a given date, not forgetting to add time to manage any risks involved.
+Alternatively, we can work around like that if the project must be completed by a given date, not forgetting to add time to manage any risks involved.

-For all of the above, good quality communication and collaboration between is required to derive a release plan that is realistic and acceptable to the customer.
+For all of the above, effective communication and collaboration is required to derive a release plan that is realistic and acceptable to the customer.

 All of the approaches and techniques mentioned above are designed to build trust and confidence between the team and the customer on how long and how much it will take to build a software product.
-Ultimately resulting in a decision to proceed with the project.
-Follow the guidelines to enroute a successful journey of a product to life.
+This would, ultimately, result in a decision to proceed with the project.
+Follow the guidelines to start a successful journey of bringing a product to life.